Separation

 The Law Offices of Rachel M. Matos can help you petition for legal separation and make sure your spousal and parental rights are not being infringed upon during the period of separation.

-While many states offer “legal separation” as an alternative to divorce, Massachusetts does not.
-However, spouses in the state may seek an action for “separate support” to live apart from one another prior to divorce.
-Married couples may live apart without the court’s approval, though one reason they may seek a court-ordered separate support action is so the court can help implement a scheme for child support, parenting plans, and alimony during that separation period.
+One reason they may seek a court-ordered separate support action is so the court can help implement a scheme for child support, parenting plans, and alimony during that separation period.

 Any spouse may file for support if: